DIY AGATE SPUTNIK

 The plastic comes out of the oven clear but quickly turns opaque as it cools.

 TOP TIP!
-If there are large air bubbles when the cups come out of the oven quickly flatten them with a plate or palate knife otherwise they can be difficult to glue.
+If there are large air bubbles when the cups come out of the oven quickly flatten them with a plate or palate knife otherwise they can be difficult to glue to the arms.

 Step 3.
 MORE DECORATING